Growing media

 Also known as: Aeroponics, High-pressure aeroponics, Low-pressure aeroponics

-• Pump failure or clogged nozzles kill plants in minutes to hours: no buffer reservoir, no medium moisture
+• Pump failure or clogged nozzles kill plants within minutes to hours, since there is no buffer reservoir or medium moisture

-• Difficult retrofit: most hobbyist aeroponic setups are purpose-built tower or chamber systems, not adapted from other hydroponic methods
+• Difficult retrofit: most hobbyist aeroponic setups are purpose-built tower or chamber systems rather than adaptations of other hydroponic methods

-Currently not a supported system in the garden planner because it sits outside the dwc/nft/vertical/drip/media-bed/wicking/soil-bed enum.
-Listed here as reference material; future planner work may add aeroponic as a system option.
-Realistic for advanced hobbyists with a high-pressure pump, accumulator tank, and timer-controlled solenoids.
+Currently not a supported system in the garden planner, since it sits outside the dwc/nft/vertical/drip/media-bed/wicking/soil-bed enum.
+It is listed here as reference material, and future planner work may add aeroponic as a system option.
+It is realistic for advanced hobbyists with a high-pressure pump, accumulator tank and timer-controlled solenoids.
+NASA has funded aeroponics research, partly for controlled-environment and space-agriculture applications.

 Suitable systems: aeroponic.
 Avoid in: media-bed, nft, dwc, drip, wicking, soil-bed.